Planning Change in Business – 5 Steps to Success

-Like many of you, I am involved in new initiatives that my clients want to kick off and make progress with before the year end.
+Like many of you, I am involved in new initiatives and planning change in business that my clients want to kick off and make progress as soon as possible.
 I have set up hundreds of change programmes during my career, and I have well thought through steps to plan a change in businesses and getting things started in an organised way.

-Use my 5 steps to plan a change in business for starting your own initiative or checking you haven’t missed anything.
+Use my 5 steps to planning a change in business for starting your own initiative or checking you haven’t missed anything.

-Clarify what benefits your programme is going to deliver for the organisation.
-Benefits are the most important element, because if you do not know what positive difference you are going to make, then there is no reason to start the programme.
+Clarify what benefits your change programme is going to deliver for the organisation.
+Benefits are the most important element, because if you do not know what positive difference you are going to make, then there is no reason to start the programme and no way to measure the effectiveness.

 Once you know the benefits, you will have reasons to motivate people to get involved, and you will also have the ability to prioritise every idea for scope and requirements against the benefits.
 In this way, you have created a simple but effective cross check that what is being asked for is aligned to what your Sponsor and senior leadership team are hoping to achieve.

-Recognise that there is a hierarchy of benefits, and use this table to ensure that your stakeholders have considered at least these top 5 benefits as well as those benefits that contribute to the top 5:
+Recognise that there is a hierarchy of benefits of change, and use this table to ensure that your stakeholders have considered at least these top 5 benefits as well as those benefits that contribute to the top 5:

 Once you know the benefits, it is time to start talking about the outcomes that the programme will deliver.
 I find it helps to talk about what the organisation will be capable of doing as a result of the programme so that my stakeholders don’t just give me a shopping list of all the features and functionality that they want to include.
 It is too early to get into specifics, keep your stakeholders talking about the bigger picture, and make sure that you describe it back to them so that you really understand what it is that they want.